janko/image_processing/doc/minimagick.md

 # ImageProcessing::MiniMagick

-The `ImageProcessing::MiniMagick` module contains processing methods that use the [MiniMagick] gem.
+The `ImageProcessing::MiniMagick` module contains processing methods that use the [MiniMagick] gem (which is installed when you install image_processing).

 ## Installation

-1. Install ImageMagick first:
+You will need to install ImageMagick before using this module:

 `$ brew install imagemagick`

-2. Add the mini_magick gem to your Gemfile:

-`gem 'mini_magick', '~> 4.0'`

-If you would prefer to not use Homebrew when installing [ImageMagick], see the [installation instructions] for more details.
+If you would prefer to not use Homebrew when installing [ImageMagick], see the [installation instructions] for other options.

 This processor does some useful things by default: